 For a long time, I had wanted to try Larabars but was afraid because I didn’t know how they would like it because of the dates.
 Once I finally tried one of the bars, I decided it was not as bad as I thought it would be.

-This past weekend, I picked my first container of dates with the intention of making some energy balls to eat as a snack and for breakfast.
-At first I was going to make regular no bake energy balls but then found a recipe for pumpkin no bake energy balls.
+This past weekend, I picked my first container of dates to make some energy balls to eat as a snack and for breakfast.
+At first, I was going to make regular no-bake energy balls, but then I found a recipe for pumpkin no-bake energy balls.
 I decided to make them instead.
 Oh my goodness, they are delicious!!!!!!! :)’

-The best things about this recipe is you don’t need to bake them.
+The best thing about this recipe is you don’t need to bake them.
 I also like all the different textures and flavors within one little ball.

 adapted from Gimme Some Oven

 - 1 packed cup pitted and chopped dates

 - 1/4 c. honey

 - 1/4 c. pumpkin puree (make sure it’s not pumpkin pie)